juniordiscart/local-wordpress-docker-https/README.md

 any particular plugin is causing trouble.
 You may have to delve into its stored data to see if you need to update some additional values or settings.

-### Wordpress asks for FTP credentials
+### WordPress asks for FTP credentials

-By default, Wordpress will try to work using FTP to manage files on the host system.
+By default, WordPress will try to work using FTP to manage files on the host system.
 This is cumbersome and not efficient.
-To let Wordpress use the file system directly, add the following to your `wp-config.php` file:
+To let WordPress use the file system directly, add the following to your `wp-config.php` file:

 ```PHP
 define('FS_METHOD', 'direct');